devsecfranklin/1337-Noms-The-Hacker-Cookbook/SNACKS/WireGhost_Eclectic_Freedom_Fries.md

 - Lightly oil (or brush) them with Olive Oil (or Vegetable Oil)
 - Place on flat baking sheet.
 - Dust the sheet evenly with 1 Tablespoon Sea Salt
-- Bake in oven until slightly crisp and tender, (20-30 minutes) at 350 F
+- Bake in oven until slightly crisp and tender, (20-30 minutes) at 350F
 - Fold x1 2ft length aluminum foil sheet into a triangular hat.
 - Invert and fill with the baked veggies.
 - Top with Sour Cream, Melted Cheddar and Bacon Bits to taste.